-But, before we start out during your search you must always maintain your financial perspective.
-You see, dealers are not there to save you money.
-They are there to Sell Campers and make a nice profit doing it.
+But before you start out, keep in mind that during your search you must always maintain your financial perspective.
+You see, dealers are not there to save you money; rather they are there to sell campers and make a nice profit doing it.

-Today, almost every RV Dealer has a web site nice enough and with enough memory so that they can list their Used (and New) Campers for anyone that might be interested.
+Today, almost every RV Dealer has a website nice to list their Used (and New) Campers for anyone that might be interested.

-Knowing this, within very short time, you can do a lot of your shopping for a Used or even a New camper online and in the comfort of your home.
+Knowing this, within a very short timeframe, you can do a lot of your shopping for your dream camper online and in the comfort of your home.

-The private owners of RV's, at least the smart ones, will have their Camper listed on one of the many web sites designed to help private owners in selling their camper, such as the popular site, RV Trader.
+The private owners of RV's, at least the smart ones, will often have their used camper listed on one of the many websites designed to help private owners in selling their camper, such as the popular site, RV Trader.

-There are numerous sites that provide potential sellers with a place where, for a price, the owner can list their Camper, add some nice pictures and even add a detailed description of the camper and its accessories.
+There are numerous such sites that provide potential sellers with a place where, for a price, the owner can list their camper, add some nice pictures and even add a detailed description of the camper and its accessories.

 One of them is the largest online store where you can list your Camper for Sale.
 It is a site that everyone knows about, called eBay Motors.